The VR Industry, Part 4: The Overall VR Ecosystem

 This is how I see it playing out: Because the hardware, operating systems, and core user experiences of VR are being created internally by the big companies, they will have the opportunity to integrate other functionality that today is handled by many different apps on your smartphone, for example: messaging, screen sharing, streaming, payments, and social.

 Facebook’s recent announcement of AR Studio is a clear example that this is happening.
-Their AR/camera platform will handle everything except for the actual creative process of designing AR (they even provide a new tool for artists to use).
+Their AR/camera platform will handle everything except for the actual creative process of designing AR experiences (they even provide a new tool for that too).
 The company is basically saying, “let us do the hard part, you focus on the content.”
 Meanwhile both Steam and Daydream have announced social features for their home experiences in recent weeks.
 And Daydream Euphrates will also include streaming and messaging in the near future.
+In other words, I believe we are facing the “death of apps” and we’ll instead see a complete consolidation of most of the hardware and software layers of VR.
+We know companies like Facebook have as many as 1000 engineers already working on VR.
+How many startups are they already competing with?
+How many features have been integrated into the core experience that once would have been a separate app?

 Side note: One interesting exception is HTC and their strategic decision to allow WeChat to setup a fiefdom within their ecosystem.
 They had to do this to try and reinforce their top position in China.